 SOFT CELL Say Hello, Wave Goodbye (1981)

 SOFT CELL’s fine debut album was recorded and mixed in the more liberal setting of New York.
-It captured the edginess of minimal synth arrangements while married to an actual tune, as opposed to the monotone dirges of their more unorthodox contemporaries.
+It captured the edginess of minimal synth arrangements while married to an actual tune.
 With a magnificent arrangement by Ball that allowed Almond to indulge in his Scott Walker aspirations, ‘Say Hello, Wave Goodbye’ is possibly SOFT CELL’s crowning achievement.
 Certainly, the line “We’re strangers meeting for the first time, OK?” has become one of the most memorable of the era…

 Available on the SOFT CELL album ‘Non-Stop Erotic Cabaret’ via Phonogram Records